 The Board has established training requirements for transfers into an Integrated program.
 All transfers of any type at any level must be approved by the Board prior to the transfer.

 No transfers are allowed into Independent plastic surgery programs.
 As of July 1, 2015, the Board eliminated the 3 year combined/coordinated pathway into plastic surgery residency training.
-No resident may transfer into an Integrated residency at the beginning of the PSY-IV level unless they have completed full residency training in General Surgery, Vascular Surgery, Neurological Surgery, Orthopaedic Surgery, Otolaryngology, Thoracic Surgery or Urology, sufficient to qualify for certification in that surgical discipline.
+No resident may transfer into an Integrated residency at the beginning of the PSY-IV level unless they have completed full residency training in General Surgery, or other approved prerequisite pathway sufficient to qualify for certification in that surgical discipline or completed a minimum of 3 years in another Integrated residency program.
 This is to ensure that all of the requirements have been met to allow the resident to enter the ABPS certification process.
 Prior to the transfer taking place, the resident must submit the following to the Board Office for review and approval:

 - Letter from the current program director indicating the exact dates of training and monthly rotations that will be completed at the time of the transfer;

 - Letter from the accepting Integrated plastic surgery program director indicating the acceptance of the transferring resident, at what level of training the resident will start and how any deficiencies in the required rotations will be completed; and

 - Completed Resident Registration and Evaluation of Training Form, Processing Fee as listed in the Fee Schedule and photocopy of medical school diploma.

 Residents must have no more than 12 weeks of elective rotations for the duration of plastic surgery training (Independent or Integrated).
 Elective rotations include domestic elective or observational rotations and international elective or observational rotations.